filecoin-project/devgrants/rfp-proposals/rfp-proposal-hercules-explorer.md

 # Additional Information

 Pick us!
-We need this explorer just as much as you do and plan on building it to be amazing for Storage Use Cases, traders, and Miners alike!
+We love being organized and explorers are the epitome of organization.
+As a use case of IPFS we'll use this just as much as you do and plan on building it to be amazing for Storage Use Cases, traders, and Miners alike!